SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 1. Analyze `devDependencies` listed in the package.json by default
     * Custom middleware is typically referenced as a `devDependency` and should be detected by default
 1. Make `ui5: {dependencies: [...]}` workaround in package.json obsolete
-    * Currently required in projects with lots of transitive dependencies or to force UI5 Tooling into analyzing a `devDependency`
+    * Currently required in projects with lots of transitive dependencies or to force UI5 CLI into analyzing a `devDependency`
 1. [Access package.json in custom task](https://github.com/SAP/ui5-tooling/issues/360)
     * Have a "Project" entity providing an API for such use cases
 1. Introduce easier maintainability of specification version updates